 The Planning Phase:

+Whether you own a small restaurant or a big one, you need a good game plan.
 A great place to start is by evaluating the existing conditions of your restaurant.
 Naturally, remodelling an existing restaurant layout will be much cheaper than starting from the ground up.
 Consider hiring a talented, well-educated designer to guide you through the process.
 Investing in a quality professional with industry experience will be a great resource to manifesting your desired aesthetic (and of course reduce the stress levels of navigating on your own).

 Consider the brand and personality of your restaurant.
 Who is your target demographic?
 What kind of fare will you be offering?
 What style of dining experience do you wish to provide?
 Create a clear idea of the atmosphere you wish to manifest to streamline your renovation decisions.